 Don’t over-reassure your child (that’s bound to create suspicion and concern), simply walk them through how to handle a wee or a poo in the pants or on the floor without any fuss.

-Sometimes your child will get mucky as they try to clean themselves after a poo and you will need to calmly help as you show them how to wash themselves and remind them that it’s ok to call in future if they need you.
-But it really is just a bit of poo, after all, and it will wash off - don’t treat it with any more excitement than it needs, which is ... none!
+Sometimes your child will get mucky as they try to clean themselves after a poo and you will need to calmly help as you show them how to wash themselves and remind them that it’s ok to call you in the future if they need your help.
+But it really is just a bit of poo, after all, and it will wash off - don’t treat it with any more excitement than it needs, which is... none!

-So, you can reduce the likelihood of a regression or at least limit how long it lasts, by taking it in your stride, eliminating reward systems and, above all else, giving your child the space and privacy they require and the independence they crave, just making it clear that you’re there when needed to support and help them as they grow up
+You can reduce the likelihood of potty training regression or at least limit how long it lasts, by taking it in your stride, eliminating reward systems and, above all else, giving your child the space and privacy they require and the independence they crave, just by making it clear that you’re there when needed to support and help them as they grow up.

 When's the best age to start potty training?